samk3nny/russian_peasant/README.md

-# Russian Peasant from algorithm
+# Russian Peasant algorithm from Udemy